-To formally nominate a doctoral committee, departments must submit to the Graduate Division a Committee Form I and Conflict of Interest Form that includes the current title and departmental affiliation of every faculty member being nominated.
-If a student would like to change, add, or drop a committee member(s) after submission of the Committee Form I, then they must seek approval by completing a Committee Form 1-A.
+To formally nominate a doctoral committee, students must enter committee members into Gradpoint Students.
+If a student would like to change, add, or drop a committee member(s) after nominating their committee, then they must submit a Change Committee Petition on Gradpoint Students.